About Norway

 Description

-The main characteristics of Norwegian housing co-operatives are:
+The main characteristics of Norwegian housing cooperatives are:

-- Each property is owned by the co-operative.
+- Each property is owned by the cooperative.

 - Members buy shares, usually at full market value, which give them the right to occupy a specific home.
-(In 2012 the average share cost is approximately 270,000 €).
+(In 2023 the average share cost is approximately 380,000 € for 70 square meters).

 - Members contribute a proportionate share of operating expenses.

-- Shares are normally transferred in the open market at their full market value, but members of co-operative housing associations have the right of pre-emption to a price set in the market.
+- Shares are normally transferred in the open market at their full market value, but members of cooperative housing associations have the right of pre-emption to a price set in the market.

 - Each member has one vote, irrespective of the number or value of shares.

-- The board of directors is responsible for the management, often assisted by a co-op housing association acting as a business manager.
+- The board of directors is responsible for the management, often assisted by a coop housing association acting as a business manager.

-- Local authorities have the legal right to buy 10% of the flats in housing co-operatives.
+- Local authorities have the legal right to buy 10% of the flats in housing cooperatives.

 Financing

-Most of the financial support to the housing sector in Norway is channelled through a housing allowance system run by the State Housing Bank in partnership with the municipalities.
-Through municipalities, the bank offers mortgage loans to individuals who want to buy a home, but for whom private market loan conditions are out of financial reach.
-About 9,500 such loans were granted in 2010.
-In Norway, every property buyer has to pay a 2.5% property tax transfer to the state, although the tax does not currently apply to flat transfers within housing co-ops.
-The question on whether or not to apply this tax to housing co-operatives is currently under discussion.
+In Norway, every property buyer has to pay a 2.5% property tax transfer to the state, although the tax does not currently apply to flat transfers within housing coops.
+The question on whether or not to apply this tax to housing cooperatives is raised occasionally, but has not gained enough political support.

 Legal Framework